pcarrenom/rips_ws3/README.md

 ## Causal analysis
 Two causal discovery algorithms are implemented using the Causal Discovery Toolbox in [src_causal](/src_causal), namely GIES and PC.
 For dependencies of each classifier see the scripts for details.

+## Other
+pdf file with list of codes used to annotate transcripts is also included in [codes](data/Unified%20Annotation%20Scheme.pdf)